ChrisWhealy/wasm_sha256/docs/20-start-wasi.md

 1. WASI also expects the WebAssembly module to export a function called `_start`.
 When the host environment calls `wasi.start()`, this WASM function will be executed automatically.
    If such a function does not exist, then an exception will be thrown.

-   This function must always exists &mdash; even if you have no need for it.
+   If you have no need for it this function, declare it as a no-op function:
-   If that is the case, then the function would look like this:

    ```wat
    (func (export "_start"))